Can training your nerves improve athletic performance?

 Lack of nerve

-The evidence is that energy for the muscle to move is still there and if triggered it will move.
+The evidence is that the energy for the muscle to move is still there, and if triggered, it will move.
 The problem lies with the trigger system.
-The nerves are simply not able to trigger the muscles for long enough.
+The nerves are not able to trigger the muscles for long enough.

-I studied sports science at university yet this explanation wasn’t part of my course.
-I found it delving deeper into books I found.
-The single point of failure was always assumed to be the muscle even though all the evidence pointed elsewhere.
+I studied sports science at university, yet this explanation wasn’t part of my course.
+I found it by delving deeper into books.
+The single point of failure was always assumed to be the muscle, even though all the evidence pointed elsewhere.

-So of course I’ve been waiting to take this insight further and share.
+I’ve been waiting to share this insight further.
 That time has now come.

 Muscle output: Is it neural?

-What has always stuck in my mind was that the participants could always produce more power and muscle output in the second sprint compared to the first.
-This defies the logic that Lactic acid hinders performance because the second sprint always occurred with much more Lactic acid travelling through the individuals system.
-So, at least in this experiment Lactic Acid concentration didn’t impede exercise power output.
+What has always stuck in my mind was that the participants could produce more power and muscle output in the second sprint than the first.
+This defies the logic that lactic acid hinders performance because the second sprint always occurs when much more lactic acid travels through the individual’s system.
+So, at least in this experiment, Lactic Acid concentration didn’t impede exercise power output.

 I was weight training from an early age so I was familiar with having more strength and power in my second set of work than my first and this experiment opened my eyes as to why.
 I had heard before that Lactic acid doesn’t have the impact that it’s famed for.
 Not in sprinting and power activities at least.

-So I had always wondered if the nervous system had a greater role to play.
-Over time I have found articles and experiments indicating that the ability of nerves to do their job is the defining factor in performing a skill assuming someone is proficient.
+I had always wondered if the nervous system had a greater role to play.
+Over time, I have found articles and experiments indicating that the ability of nerves to do their job is the defining factor in performing a skill, assuming someone is proficient.

 This is based on these three statements:

-2. If not Something else is the weakpoint.
+- If not, Something else is the weak point.
 What is it?

 Further reading